fledit-sh/fsfw-from-zero/ws-objects-tmtc/README.md

 ## Hints

+ - You can use `#include "fsfw/objectmanager.h"` to include everything you need.
  - The `SystemObject` base class receives its object ID information by constructor argument.
    Every base (parent) class which does not have a default (empty) constructor needs to be initialized by the child class constructor.
 You can do this in the child class